mathigon/textbooks/transformations-and-symmetry/content.md

 the very foundations of our universe, and can even explain the most fundamental laws of physics.

-Symmetry is a very intuitive concept, but describing it mathematically is more difficult than you might think.
+While symmetry is a very intuitive concept, describing it mathematically is more difficult than you might think.
 To start with, we have to learn about _transformations_.